 Summary

-A ship may be registered on a provisional basis according to the application requirements of provisional registration, and the successful applicant shall be furnished with a certificate of provisional registration.
+A ship may be registered on a provisional basis according to the application requirements of provisional registration.
+Subsequently, the successful applicant shall be furnished with a certificate of provisional registration.

-Closure of registration can be made upon the request of the owner or as deemed by the Registrar when it has ceased to be registrable or when the ship or ship-owner has failed to comply with the registration ordinances.
+Closure of registration can occur upon the owner’s request or at the Registrar’s discretion when the vessel is no longer registrable, or when the ship or shipowner has failed to comply with registration ordinances.

 Yes, your need to purchase insurance for your ship from a third-party insurance agent.
 The amount is no less than HKD 5,000,000.
 For the ships carrying more than 12 passengers, your insurance will cost you approximately HK$ 10,000,000.